viclw17/viclw17.github.io/_posts/2018-11-29-raymarching-algorithm.md

 ### Sphere
 Code for previous sphere example.

+>The ```length``` function returns the length of a vector defined by the Euclidean norm, i.e. the square root of the sum of the squared components.
+The input parameter can be a floating scalar or a float vector.
+In case of a floating scalar the ```length``` function is trivial and returns the absolute value.

 ```c
 // for sphere with radius r
 float sphereSDF(vec3 p, float r) {